darrenweiner/awstroubleshootingmeetups/ECS/README.md

 Probably not.
 Each module is designed with different variations of incorrect or wrong configuration.

 How do I delete the stacks?
 For most of the modules, when you delete the cloudformation stack, it will cleanly delete all the resources.
-However, likely one of them will need some manual follow up.
+However, some might need some manual clean up.
 Instructions for this will follow at the end of the workshop.
 Plan for some mop-up.